-Appeals
+- Appeals

-Complaints
+- Complaints

 Legal base

 Our legal authority for this scheme is in two parts.

-- firstly, European Parliament and the Council Regulation 1307/2013 that deals with the basic rules of the scheme
+- European Parliament and the Council Regulation 1307/2013 that deals with the basic rules of the scheme

-- secondly, European Parliament and Council Regulation 1306/2013 that deals with requirements that are more general.
-Both regulations are supplemented with other regulations
+- European Parliament and Council Regulation 1306/2013 that deals with requirements that are more general

-Copies of all these are available on the European Union website .
+The following also has to be adhered to regarding animals: Regulation (EC) 21/2004 as amended

+These regulations are supplemented with other regulations, and you should note in that respect that EU legislation has now been rolled over into domestic law as 'assimilated EU law'.
 If you would like to know the full range of regulations, speak to your local area office.

-Contact us

-We aim to provide as much guidance as possible on the scheme.
-But these notes do not provide a full statement of the law, something which only the European Court of Justice can give.
+We aim to provide as much guidance as is practicable on the scheme.
+It is not however a definitive statement of the effect of the relevant legislation, which can only be provided by the courts.
 If you have any legal questions, you should get appropriate legal advice from a solicitor.

 Recent changes

 Section Change

 Introduction Updated SAMU contact details

 Payments Payment rates for 2017 added

 Previous versions

 Previous versions of this page

 Download guidance

 Click 'Download this page' to create a printer-friendly version of this guidance that you can save or print out.